MRAC-IAAC/Robotic-Craft-Light-Metals/README.md

-# Robotic-Craft-Light-Metals
+# Robotic Craft Light Metals

-Robotic Craft provided a framework for students to explore digital fabrication technologies and workflows in architecture in the development of a design-and-make project, via a series of guided exercises involving manual experiments, digital design, detailing, hands-on prototyping, robotic processing and investigations of architectural visions.
+Robotic Craft provided a framework for MRAC students to explore digital fabrication technologies and workflows in architecture in the development of a design-and-make project, via a series of guided exercises involving manual experiments, digital design, detailing, hands-on prototyping, robotic processing and investigations of architectural visions.
 As a final physical artefact, 5 different groups built